nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medication_guidance.md

 ## Mixtures

 In some systems it is possible to prescribe custom formulations compounded from other medications (extemporaneous preparations).
 Mixtures **MUST** be expressed using the degrade code (`196421000000109`, Transfer-degraded medication entry) with the constituents of the mixture expressed via `CodeableConcept.text`.

-## Non dm+d medications

-In some cases, drugs may be recorded as free text or may be present in the original system’s drug dictionary, but not in dm+d.
-Where no dm+d code is available to describe the medication then the medication code **MUST** be expressed using the degrade (`196421000000109`, Transfer-degraded medication entry) with the original drug name present in `CodeableConcept.text`.

 ## dm+d name versus displayed name